-Well might he point out, as he does in certain of his published letters, that even compassion was not motive enough, on which to build the service of others. would have no such patronage.
+Well might he point out, as he does in certain of his published letters, that even compassion was not motive enough, on which to build the service of others.
+He would have no such patronage.
 Compassion, he said, was that which served others with the idea that they were Jivas, souls: love, on the contrary, regarded them as the Atman, the very Self.
 Love, therefore, was worship, and this worship the vision of God.
-"For the Adwaitin, therefore the ONLY motive is love."
+"For the Adwaitin, therefore the only motive is love."
 There was no privilege to be compared with the trust of a great service.
 "It is the Saviour," he says, in one of his letters, "who should go on his way rejoicing; not the saved!"
-As priests purifying themselves for the service of the altar, with eager awe, and the will to endure all, and yet be steadfast, must they come forward, who were chosen for the sacred task of woman's education.
+As priests purifying themselves for the service of the altar, with eager awe, and the will to endure all, and yet be steadfast, must they come forward, who were chosen for the sacred task of come forward, who were chosen for the sacred task of woman's education.
 He remembered, and often repeated the words of Mataji Maharani, the Mahratta woman who founded in Calcutta, the Mahakali Pathshala.
-"Swamiji!" she said, pointing to the little girls whom she taught, "I have no help.
+"Swamiji!" she said, pointing to the little girls whom she taught.
+"I have no help.
 But these blessed ones I worship, and they will take me to salvation!"